jimniels/blog/_drafts/2014-05-27-design-assumptions.md

 tags: insights
 ---

 Have you ever heard this saying before, “You know what happens when you assume?
 It makes an A-S-S out of U and ME”?
-Well, it remains true for assumptions in design.
-Allow me to explain.
+Well, that’s true of design assumptions too.
+Let me explain.

 Occasionally I receive emails from friends sharing content from a website or app.
 Generally the email follows this pattern:

     Hi,

     [Personalized message from sender here]

     I thought you’d like this:
     [Shortened URL here]

     [Article title here]
     [Article summary/description here]